-In the end, steel recycling efforts save almost 74 percent of the overall energy used in production from raw materials.
+In the end, steel recycling efforts save 75 percent of the overall energy used in production from raw materials.
 This has huge benefits in the fight to save natural resources, and prevent excess greenhouse gas emissions.

 The Economic Impact of Steel Recycling

 When using recycled materials for production, manufacturers drastically reduce the price of production costs.
 Steel allows for the use of completely reused materials instead of going through the costly procedure of extracting raw ore from the ground.